lzh420202/FCOSR/README.md

 ##FCOSR: A Simple Anchor-free Rotated Detector for Aerial Object Detection

-This code is modified from mmdetection and ReDet.
+This code is modified from mmdetection.

 more detail coming soon.